 Continue feeding your baby using techniques discussed with your lactation specialist.
-Your baby will need to feed immediately after their procedure to help stop any bleeding, so please make sure you bring a feed to your appointment
+Your baby will need to feed immediately after their procedure to help stop any bleeding, so please make sure you bring a feed to your appointment.
+We do not have facilities to make up powdered infant formula at any of our clinics.

-• All babies
+· All babies

-All babies should be well on the day of their appointment.
+All babies must be well on the day of their appointment.
 If your baby has oral thrush or an eye infection this will need to be clear before their tongue-tie is divided; please contact your GP for treatment.
 If your baby is unwell in any other way, for example they have a temperature, we may need to postpone their procedure until they are well.